paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-055-national-environmental-policy.md

 ### Statutory Notes

 #### References in Text
 The Federal Advisory Committee Act, referred to in subsec. (a)(1)(D)(ii), is Pub.
 L. 92–463, Oct.
 6, 1972, 86 Stat.
-770, which is set out in the Appendix to Title 5, Government Organization and Employees.
+770, which was set out in the Appendix to Title 5, Government Organization and Employees, and was substantially repealed and restated in chapter 10 (§ 1001 et seq.) of Title 5 by Pub.
+L. 117–286, §§ 3(a), 7, Dec.
+27, 2022, 136 Stat.
+4197, 4361.
+For disposition of sections of the Act into chapter 10 of Title 5, see Disposition Table preceding [section 101 of Title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section101&num=0&edition=prelim).

 NEPA, referred to in subsec. (f)(1)(B), means the National Environmental Policy Act of 1969, Pub.
 L. 91–190, Jan.
 1, 1970, 83 Stat.
 852, which is classified generally to this chapter.
 See [section 4370m(16) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section4370m/16&num=0&edition=prelim).
 For complete classification of this Act to the Code, see Short Title note set out under [section 4321 of this title](./chapter-055-national-environmental-policy.md#section-4321) and Tables.